World No 1 & 2

 The computer components are transformed into a sculpture that highlights the material's beauty.
 They are dissected, their innards exposed, revealing the underbelly of the machines we take for granted; an autopsy of our consumer society.
 Stockwell chooses these ‘commodity’ materials because they contain 'Stains of Existence' and act as ready-made signifiers, which she sculpts and interweaves in ways that delicately reveal their obscured politics and hidden beauty.

-World No 2 was commissioned by BlackRock Investments courtesy of TAG Fine Arts.
+World 2 was commissioned by BlackRock Investments, courtesy of TAG Fine Arts 2012.
 The piece is made from discarded computer components 3m x 1.5m x13cm (supplied by Secure IT Recycling).
-World No 2 is at Black Rocks New York HQ.